EXPERT ADVICE

 Water damage or mould

-If you’ve noticed water stains or mould on your interior walls or the ceiling, it’s likely to be due to a leak.
-If you’re able to, check the loft to find out where the water is entering your property.
+Stains or mould on your interior walls or ceiling are likely to be due to a leak.
+Check the loft to find out where the water is entering your property.

 Streaks of light coming into the loft

-You should not be able to see daylight through your roof (unless looking through a Velux!).
-If you can see streaks of light coming through the roof, contact a roofing specialist asap.
+You should not be able to see light coming through a roof.
+If you can see streaks of light, contact an emergency roofer ASAP.

 Worn chimney flashing